HTTPArchive/almanac.httparchive.org/src/content/en/2022/webassembly.md

   )
 }}

-These WebAssembly modules differ considerably in size, with the smallest being just a few kilobytes, and the largest weighing in at 7.3MBytes.
+These WebAssembly modules differ considerably in size, with the smallest being just a few kilobytes, and the largest weighing in at 7.3 megabytes.
 Looking in more detail, at the uncompressed size, we see that the median (50th percentile) size is 835KBytes.

 The smallest of WebAssembly modules are likely being used for quite specific functionality, for example polyfilling browser capabilities, or simple encryption tasks.
 The larger modules are likely entire applications that are compiled to WebAssembly.